xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 ### Writing Middleware

-Assume, you want to log every request in your namespace to the console. *(if ArangoDB is running as a daemon, this will end up in the logfile)*.
+Assume, you want to log every request in your namespace to the console. *(if AvocadoDB is running as a daemon, this will end up in the logfile)*.
 In this case you can easily define an action for the URL */subdirectory*.
 This action simply logs the requests, calls the next in line, and logs the response: